Wisc-HCI/authr/README.md

 ## Implementation Details
 In this repository we included the Authr interface itself along with several support libraries used in our lab to provide robot control to Authr.
 Checkout each subsystem's README files listed below.

-1. [Authr](./authr/README.md) is a visual programming tool to convert
+1. [Authr](./authr/README.md) is a visual programming tool to convert manual tasks into human-robot programs.

 2. [robot_behavior](./robot_behavior/README.md) provides a bridge between the Authr system and the low-level ROS and MoveIt systems.